RebeccaFritz/Accretion-Disc-Heat-Map/README.md

-#ParticleCollisionBinaryStars
+# ParticleCollisionBinaryStars
 This project was created as E. Jacoby and I's final project for our Computational Physics class in Fall 2024.
-We collaborated with Dr. Richard Olenick (check spelling) to develop a simulation of gas-particle collisions and temperatures (would they be gas?) in the accretion disk of a binary star system.
-We implemented Runge-Kutta algorithms in Vpython to determine the velocities and positions of the stars and particles.
+We collaborated with Dr. Richard Olenick (check spelling) to develop a simulation of gas-particle collisions and temperatures in the accretion disk of a binary star system.
+We implemented Runge-Kutta algorithms in Vpython to determine the velocities and positions of the stars and particles modeled as spherical points.